Beautiful Chaos (EP): Music and lyrics

 The EP is opened with "Gnarly", a hyperpop song crafted from a demo created by Alice Longyu Gao.
 It is followed by "Gabriela", a Latin pop song with a bridge sung in Spanish.
 "Gameboy" is a "saccharine" dance-pop song reminiscent of the group's 2024 single "Touch".
 "Mean Girls" is an emotional, melodic song, based on contemporary R&B. The members describe the album's closer, "M.I.A.", as a "banger", and is a combination of electronic and dance-pop.
 Following the EP's release, Cosmopolitan praised the band for "spreading queer joy" with the "Mean Girls" lyric "God bless the T girls and all the in-between girls".

 Critical reception

-In a review for Pitchfork, Joshua Minsoo Kim described Beautiful Chaos as "awfully ordinary", "disappointing", and "inoffensive music for the incurious listener".
+In a review for Pitchfork, Joshua Minsoo Kim gave the album 5.5 out of ten and described Beautiful Chaos as "awfully ordinary", "disappointing", and "inoffensive music for the incurious listener".
 Kim noted "Gnarly" as the EP's standout moment, saying that it "provides a glimpse into what Katseye could do to live up to their promise".
+AllMusic gave Beautiful Chaos two out of five stars and wrote that it was "anything but [beautiful], with a confusing smattering of genre and mood that doesn't quite hold together", adding that "Gnarly" and "M.I.A." were the "only interesting tracks" on the EP and that the others "could have been performed by any number of other artists".